Do you remember the story of hare and tortoise?

 Imagine how useful involuntary attention was for earlier humans in jungles.
 They were able to protect themselves from the dangers of the jungle due to involuntary attention capability.

-But sadly, in the modern world, we use involuntary attention against our own interest.
+But sadly, in the modern world, we use involuntary attention against our own interests.
 Today, what is interesting is not important and what is important is not interesting.

-Images were important in earlier days to recognize things but today they are hijacked by media manager and advertisers.
+Images were important in earlier days to recognize things but today they are hijacked by media managers and advertisers.
 Images no longer capture our involuntary attention.

 Again what we think is important in life (such as exercise, reading, or acquiring any skill) is most often not interesting to us.
 Thus involuntary attention is longer that useful to us compared to what it used to be for our ancestors.

 Thus voluntary or directed attention becomes the only tool to fulfill our purposes.

 However, our ability of directed attention is limited.
 It’s a limited resource (cognitive resource).
 That’s why your concentration levels are not the same throughout the day.